makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 #### Remarks

+**Contingency Buffer**

+Once again GovAlpha is including a not-insignificant contingency buffer.
+While we do feel slightly more confident about the operations of the Core Unit with a few months of experience gained, we remain concerned about the rapid pace of development within the DAO, and we wish to be prepared to take advantage of any opportunities that present themselves.

 **Continuity Budget**

 We are requesting a portion of this quarter's budget allocation for the specific purposes of continued operation during a serious event that cuts off monthly budget transfers to GovAlpha.
 The DAI from this allocation will likely be swapped for USDC to further protect the Core Unit's ability to pay for essential services during an event that makes spending DAI unfeasible.

 150,000 DAI would allow for us to continue paying essential salaries and core expenses without defaulting on payments for previous work.
-These funds will only be used when GovALpha cannot receive monthly budget payments from the protocol.
+These funds will only be used when GovAlpha cannot receive monthly budget payments from the protocol.

 ### Budget Implementation